Share Your Air: Document Your Air Quality with the App

 Without leaving home, millions of users can record the quality of the air outside their window.
 Users can take readings throughout the day to track how human activity and weather patterns change the air we breathe.
 Each reading will add to a global database of knowledge and help us understand how our world works and how we can protect it.

-We may not be able to come together in person this Earth Day, but we have the tools, the people and the passion to come together through Earth Challenge 2020.
+We may not be able to come together in person this Earth Day, but we have the tools, the people and the passion to come together through Global Earth Challenge.